xiix0/scam/README.md

-Too much is just enough.
+The very ink with which all history is written is merely fluid prejudice.
-		-- Mark Twain, on whiskey
+		-- Mark Twain